SAP-samples/process-automation-enablement/Workshops/LCNC_Roadshow - simplified/Build Process Automation/2 Create Automation/readme.md

 1. Navigate to the process **Get Invoice Details** and select the automation **Extract Invoice Data**.

-2. Map the input parameters of the automation to the form parameter `FileName` and `FolderName`.
+2. Map the input parameters of the automation to the form parameter `FilePath`.

     ![Mapping-Parameters](STEP9N1.png)